Veteran Services

 Contact: Tanya Majied, 832-900-7456, 1140 West Loop North, Houston, TX 77055

-Easy Expunction Pilot (Project oVeRcome 2.0)
+Easy Expunction (Project oVeRcome 2.0)

-Easy Expunction Pilot (Project oVeRcome 2.0), funded by Goodwill Industries International.
+Easy Expunction (Project oVeRcome 2.0), funded by Goodwill Industries International.
 This program supports justice-involved individuals, particularly returning citizens, to obtain meaningful employment that aligns with their interests.
 Specifically, users will experience mock job interviews through virtual reality technology, which will allow them to practice having conversations related to their employment goals and justice involvement.
 The goal of this XR is to help Second Chance program participants successfully navigate the pursuit of employment opportunities with confidence.

 Fueling the Opportunity Accelerator